Marie Antoinette (1938 film): Plot

 In 1769 Vienna, Empress Maria Theresa of Austria tells her daughter Maria Antonia she is to marry the Dauphin Louis-Auguste.
 Marie is excited to become the future Queen of France but grows dismayed upon learning her husband is a shy man more at home with locksmithing than attending parties.
 After countless attempts to please him, Louis reveals he cannot produce heirs, prompting Marie to associate with the power-hungry Duc d'Orleans.

 On her second wedding anniversary, Madame du Barry, King Louis XV's mistress, gifts Marie with an empty cradle and a poem critical of her inability to produce an heir.
-Despite Marie's outrage, Louis proves to be too weak to stand up to his grandfather.
-Sometime later, Marie meets Swedish Count Axel Fersen at a costume ball, during which she wagers and loses an expensive necklace.
-Count Mercy, the Austrian ambassador, scolds her for her wanton behaviour, but she pays him little mind.
+Despite Marie's distress, Louis proves to be too weak to stand up to his grandfather.
+Sometime later, Marie meets Swedish Count Axel Fersen at a gaming house, whereupon she wagers and loses an expensive necklace.
+Count Mercy, the Austrian ambassador, scolds her for her wanton behaviour, but she pays him little heed.

-Marie then hosts a ball in an attempt to make amends with du Barry and please Count Mercy.
-However, the attempt fails when du Barry draws attention to Louis's absence, and Marie responds with reference to du Barry's past.
+At the command of the King, Marie hosts a ball in an attempt to make amends with du Barry and please Count Mercy.
+However, the attempt fails when du Barry draws attention to Louis's absence, and Marie responds with cutting references to du Barry's past.
 The King decides to annul the marriage, prompting Louis to defend Marie.
 Meanwhile, Marie flees to Count Mercy's residence after learning she is to be sent back to Austria.
 While there, she reunites with Fersen, who professes his love for her.

 Realising she too has fallen in love with Fersen, Marie goes to tell Louis but learns she cannot leave him as the King is dying of smallpox and Louis himself is still fond of her.
 She agrees to remain, and they ascend to the throne following the King's death.
 Despite Marie's attempts to continue their relationship, Fersen refuses to risk ruining her reputation and tells her to fulfill her duties as France's Queen.
 She goes on to give birth to daughter Marie Thérèse and son Louis Charles.